Desgue/Veeam_Python_Developer_Test/README.md

 4. diff_files
     - List of file names that are common between source and replica and have changed.
-    - Uses last modified time and file size for a first comparison to avoid the memory consuming hashing function.
+    - Uses file name, last modified time and file size for a first comparison to avoid the memory consuming hashing function.
     - Uses the md5 hashing function from [hashlib](https://docs.python.org/3/library/hashlib.html) if any of the previous checks fail.
     - This comparison approach makes a tradeoff between security for performance, a production grade tool might have to focus more on security or provide a flag for the user to choose between which approach best suits him.

-With that I can implement the Synchronizer class in the same way I was when using the filecmp lib in the naive solution
+With that I can implement the Synchronizer class in the same way when using the [filecmp](https://docs.python.org/3/library/filecmp.html) lib in the [naive solution](https://github.com/Desgue/Veeam_Python_Developer_Test/tree/implement/naive-solution)